nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 **What do I do if I don't see the output?**

-If you see Waf messages indicating that the build was completed successfully, but do not see the "Hello Simulator" output, chances are that you have switched your build mode to ``optimized`` in the `Building with Waf`_ section, but have missed the change back to ``debug`` mode.
+If you see ns3 messages indicating that the build was completed successfully, but do not see the "Hello Simulator" output, chances are that you have switched your build mode to ``optimized`` in the `Building with the ns3 CMake wrapper`_ section, but have missed the change back to ``debug`` mode.
 All of the console output used in this tutorial uses a special |ns3| logging component that is useful for printing user messages to the console.
 Output from this component is